What are the teacher’s responsibilities for students with disabilities who use accommodations?

 - Be aware of how the student perceives the recommended accommodations (e.g., does your student think his accommodation is useful, embarrassing?).

-- Monitor the student’s progress regularly.
+- Monitor the student’s progress regularly because needs can change over time.

-- Create seating arrangements that support the use of hardware without excluding the student from the class.
+- Create seating arrangements that support the use of devices without excluding the student from the class.
 The proper use of many devices requires proximity to an electrical outlet or additional space.
-However, students should not be isolated—for example, in the back of the classroom—solely for the purpose of an outlet.
+However, students should not be isolated—for example, in the back of the classroom—solely for the purpose of accessing an outlet.

 - Set aside space for equipment when it is not in use.
 Placing the equipment in a safe location protects it from damage.